frederic-perez/AmE-dictionary/data/dictionary.md

 __dog-tired__ _adj_ :two: Drained of energy or effectiveness; extremely tired; completely exhausted. _Syn_ fagged, fatigued, played out, washed-out, worn out, spent _I can see myself now, worn out and dog-tired after the long day, lying on the mats of the palace veranda._
 __dogged__ _adj_ :five::dart: Obstinately determined; wilful or tenacious.
 Marked by stubborn determination: _a dogged competitor; dogged devotion._ _Dogged persistence._
 __doggedly__ _adv_ :two::hammer:
-__doggerel__ _n_ :two: Crudely or irregularly fashioned verse, often of a humorous or burlesque nature.
+__doggerel__ _n_ :three: Crudely or irregularly fashioned verse, often of a humorous or burlesque nature. _Syn_ jingle _I want the man I love and honor to be something finer and higher than a perpetrator of jokes and doggerel._
 __dogging__ _adj_ _He swung the dogging lever._
 __doghouse__ _n_ :three::hammer: (In the UK use “kennel”) _Russia will stay stuck in track and field’s doghouse._
 __dogleg<sup>1</sup>__ _n_